foldda/snappable/README.md

 # Enflow Portable Components

-Enflow is a simple component-based computing framework that allows vendor-neutral, standardized components to be assembled into data-processing pipelines for integration and data automation.
+Enflow is a simple component-based computing framework that has an ambicious goal: to allows making vendor-neutral, standardized components and _physically_ assembling these components into data-processing apps -much like using the bolts and nuts purchased from hardware stores for use in home projects.

+To achieve such a goal, a Enflow component must have these features -

+* For being physically assembled into a app, the component must be referencible by a computer object such as a file or a folder.
+* For being functional, the component needs to a way to perform a specified data-processing task
+* For data input and output, the component needs to have have a way to exchange data with the other Enflow components.

+pipelines for integration and data automation.
 "Portable" means Enflow components and assembled applications can be used on any computer[^1] without setup or installation.

 [^1]: On any Windows computers only at the moment.

-Enflow leverages Charian, a universal data serializor, for connected components to exchange arbitrarily complex data, effectively allowing any Enflow-compliant components, from any person or company, to join and work together without pre-setting, and being constrained by, a data model.
+Enflow leverages Charian, a universal data serializer, for connected components to exchange arbitrarily complex data, effectively allowing any Enflow-compliant components, from any person or company, to join and work together without pre-setting, and being constrained by, a data model.

 > Just like a LEGO joint can connect arbitrarily shaped pieces to function as a more complex unit, Enflow works by providing a "universal joint" for coupling software components to become a bigger module or an app.